La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le xlali zgike karni**

-has only the interpretation _a bad-music magazine_, because the first two verbs (_xlali zgike_ — _bad music_) group together first.
-It is important to modify the grouping of verbs to ensure the tanru conveys the intended meaning.
+has only the interpretation _a bad-music magazine_, because the first two relations (_xlali zgike_ — _bad music_) group together first.
+It is important to modify the grouping of relations to ensure the tanru conveys the intended meaning.
 For that reason, Lojban has a couple of mechanisms in place for making tanru group together properly.

 In English, we use brackets to structure the text.
 Similarly, for tanru, we use **ke** for the left bracket and **ke'e** for the right bracket.